Skip to main content

 A. Area limits - Daily limit 1, season limit 2, possession limit 2.

-B. Statewide limits - Daily limit 2, spring season limit 2, possession limit 2.
+B. Statewide limits - Daily limit 2, season limit 2, possession limit 2.

 3. Wild hog - No bag limits or size restrictions.